h22rana/jsonlogic2sql/README.md

 - **Unary Operators**: Flexible support for both array and non-array syntax
 - **Array Indexing**: Support for numeric indices in var operations
 - **Multiple Field Checks**: Missing operator supports both single and multiple fields
+- **NULL Handling**: Proper IS NULL/IS NOT NULL for null comparisons
+- **Nested Conditionals**: If expressions inside string concatenation

 Run tests with: